 you’re my lad you’re a cockroach,

-no I’m just kidding about that last one,
+no I’m just kidding about that

 and now that your forty